Catapult Dynamics and Phase Transitions in Quadratic Nets: Experiments

 In general, the meta-feature function $\bs{\psi}$ is an arbitrary function of $\bs{x}$.
 In this section we study the pure quadratic model with a linear, meta-feature function: This is arguably the simplest class of meta-feature functions to consider.
 The tensor $W^{i}_{\mu\nu}$ is symmetric under $\mu\leftrightarrow \nu$ and can be diagonalized for each $i$:

 Here for each, fixed $i$ the matrix $q^i_{\sigma\mu}$ is an orthogonal matrix.

-We will train the pure quadratic model on the toy dataset $(x,y)=(1,0)$.\footnote{In Appendix \ref{app:exp_quad} we will consider experiments for both the pure quadratic model and the quadratic model with bias trained on random datasets and teacher-student set-ups.} We take the number of weights to be $n=1000$ and set $\zeta^2=2/n$.
+We will train the pure quadratic model on the toy dataset $(x,y)=(1,0)$.\footnote{The toy setting $(x, y) = (1, 0)$ is a simplification that offers qualitatively meaningful insights into the dynamics of the model under large learning rates.
+This allows us to analytically demonstrate the existence of the catapult phase in a clean and transparent manner.
+Though not conducting traditional representation learning, it reveals that the model can still exhibit nontrivial training dynamics.
+In Appendix \ref{app:exp_quad} we will consider experiments for both the pure quadratic model and the quadratic model with bias trained on random datasets and teacher-student set-ups.} We take the number of weights to be $n=1000$ and set $\zeta^2=2/n$.
+This setting serves as a form of NTK normalization.
+It ensures that the effective feature functions and NTK remain well-behaved in the large-width limit, similar to the \(1/\sqrt{d}\) scaling used in Transformer attention mechanisms~\cite{10.5555/3295222.3295349}.
+See also the discussions in~\cite{roberts2022principles} for related justifications.
 For each $i$ we take $q^i_{\mu\nu}$ to be a random orthogonal matrix.
 In addition, for each $i$ we split the eigenvalues $\lambda^i_\sigma$ into two sets of identical size, corresponding to the positive and negative eigenvalues.
 We draw the positive eigenvalues from $\mathcal{U}([1,2])$ and take the negative eigenvalues to be exactly $-1$ times the positive eigenvalues.
 We impose that the eigenvalues come in positive/negative pairs so that $\mathbb{E}[z_{0}]=0$.
 We also choose the range $[1,2]$ because the two-layer, linear MLP with one datapoint, $x=1$, corresponds to a quadratic model with eigenvalues $\pm 1$ \cite{Belkin_quadratic,Pennington_second_order}.
 We can then think of this quadratic model as a simple deformation of the linear MLP.
 The results for this set-up are shown in Figure \ref{fig:linear_meta_toy_dataset_ev1_2}.
 We see that this quadratic model undergoes catapult dynamics and our bounds correctly predict the model does converge for a finite window above $\eta H_0=2$.